bartek/bartek.github.io/pages/git-fixup.md

 There was no guarantee each individual commit would build or tests pass.
 If I made a mistake in commit `3f0d667`, it would be resolved in a followup scrappy commit.
 Everything would eventually squash into a single commit, so I had little concern for quality of commits.
-When the work was complete, I'd rebase.
-It consistently looked like so:
+When the work was complete, my call to interactive rebase consistently looked like so:

     reword 3f0d667 scratch work
     fixup 6add648 added component A